iriusrisk/OpenThreatModel/CONTRIBUTING.md

 ## Additional resources

-Here they go several links and resources related with the project that could be useful:
+Here you can find several links and resources related to the project that could be useful:
 * <a href="https://github.com/iriusrisk/OpenThreatModel" target="_blank">OTM documentation</a>.
 * <a href="https://github.com/iriusrisk/OpenThreatModel/issues" target="_blank">OTM open issues</a>.
 * <a href="https://github.com/iriusrisk/startleft" target="_blank">Startleft documentation</a>.